adrianlois/PS-ActiveDirectory-AzureAD-O365/09.Get-ADUsers-LastLogon-And-InactiveUsers-LastDays/README.md

 - **Get-ADUsers-Inactive-LastDays.ps1**

 Get the last login of Active Directory users for the last 90 days (modify the $Time variable).
-Only search for enabled users and export the output in a csv file.
+Search only enabled AD users and export the output in a csv file.